22 April 2021 (Updated 30 January 2023)

-He is captured by a king and forced to work for him, but gets his revenge by killing the king's sons and then escaping via a flying cloak that he creates using his smithing skills.
+He is captured by the Swedish king Nithuthr who tortures and brutally disfigures him before forcing him to work for him.
+However, Wayland eventually gets his revenge by killing the king's sons and then escaping via a flying cloak (or metal wings according to some versions of the legend) that he creates using his smithing skills.

 A popular belief about Wayland's Smithy is that if your horse needs new shoes you can leave your horse, along with a coin as payment, at the Smithy overnight.
 When you return in the morning your horse will have new shoes and your coin will be gone!
 This belief was recorded by Francis Wise, underkeeper at the Bodleian Library, in 1738.
 It is still common to find coins left in nooks and crannies around the entrance stones to this day.